Senior leaders in local government

 Find out why leaders love our programmes

-"The course gave me insights in relation to how people have navigated the Local Government environment, where they've achieved success, where they've achieved or experienced challenges, but also how they've helped overcome some of those challenges.
-It's given me a great network of peers with whom I have been able to share ideas, thoughts and approaches, and a great network of people that I can now use to support me as I continue my journey and going forward."
+"The course gave me great insights in relation to how people have navigated the Local Government environment, where they have achieved success, where they have experienced challenges and how they have overcome those challenges.
+It's given me a great network of peers with whom I have been able to share thoughts, ideas and approaches, and a great network of people I can now use to support me as I continue my journey going forward."

 Jeremy Holmes